 This soundbar system doesn't have height channels and it doesn't support Atmos.

 This soundbar has limited sound enhancement features.
 There's three EQ presets called Music, Movies, and News.
 The News preset acts as a dialogue enhancement feature and is a nice touch if you like to listen to more vocal-centric content like podcasts or TV shows.
+For a 2.1 setup with more sound enhancement features, see the Vmai 2.1 Channel Sound Bar.

 This soundbar has very limited connections.
 While it has optical audio in, an aux input, and a coaxial in, it lacks everything else.
 Some may find the lack of an HDMI input especially disappointing.
 While you won't be able to use this soundbar as a hub for your other devices, these inputs should be enough if you're just listening to tunes from your mobile device or TV.